-This lesson is designed to help explain the idea of Abstract art.
-It is from an Arts and Activities magazine.
+This lesson is designed to help explain the idea of abstract art.

 Paintings of trees by the Dutch painter Piet Mondriaan show the development of realistic painting to abstract painting clearly.
 The red tree (1908) is a realistic painting, Mondriaan painted what he saw.